-Is Clueless a True Story?
+Clueless: Is the Movie Based on a True Story?

 Considered one of the best teen comedies of all time, ‘Clueless’ follows the story of a fashionable, rich, popular, and clever girl named Cher Horowitz.
-It became a cult favorite for its impeccable fashion sense as well as the witty one-liners.
+It became a cult favorite for its impeccable fashion sense as well as its witty one-liners.
 The film follows the protagonists’ efforts to better others’ lives by meddling in it.
-She makes a match of two of her teachers who give her bad grades, and adopts a hopeless case to turn her into another popular girl.
+She makes a match of two of her teachers who give her bad grades and adopts a hopeless case to turn her into another popular girl.
 Meanwhile, she tries to navigate her own romantic relationships, which involve Josh, her stepbrother, and Christian, a new boy in school.
 If you wonder why the story sounds so familiar, here’s the answer.

 When Heckerling wrote the script, it wasn’t immediately picked up.
-She had written it as a pilot for a TV show, but the green-light never arrived.
-After a while, when she forwarded the script for fresh consideration to a different place, she was advised to change the script for a movie, because it was too good to be a TV show.
+She had written it as a pilot for a TV show, but the green light never arrived.
+After a while, when she forwarded the script for fresh consideration to a different place, she was advised to change the script for a movie because it was too good to be a TV show.
 Another literary inspiration that shaped the story of ‘Clueless’ was Anita Loos’s comic novel, ‘Gentlemen Prefer Blondes’.

 One of the things about the film that has bothered the audience over the years is the seemingly incestuous relationship between Cher and Josh.
 However, Heckerling explained it away with the real-life relationship that had inspired the connection of the lead characters.
 It turns out that the director’s grandparents had had the same connection.
-They were step-siblings, and had met after their widowed parents got married.
+They were step-siblings and had met after their widowed parents got married.
 Hence, because they are not related by blood, it’s not really a problem.

 Read More: Movies Like Clueless